smart-edge-open/EMCO/kud/sfc/Readme.md

 The SFC demo can also be deployed manually (not using EMCO) on the target edge cluster using the instructions here https://github.com/akraino-edge-stack/icn-nodus/tree/master/demo/calico-nodus-secondary-sfc-setup if needed to verify the edge cluster has been set up correctly.
+A copy of the demo SFC resource yaml files are included in the kud/sfc/manualSFC directory.